CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (d) Account 3503, rents of property, classification shall be for revenue received as compensation for the use of the village district's property;

-(1) For the commission of statutory offenses;
+(1) The commission of statutory offenses;

-(2) For violation of lawful administrative rules;
+(2) Violation of lawful administrative rules;

-(3) For neglect of official duty; and
+(3) Neglect of official duties; and

-(4) By confiscating deposits held as performance guaranties;
+(4) Confiscating deposits held as performance guaranties;

 (f) Account 3506, insurance dividends and reimbursements, classification shall be for: